yhlong0/IntellectCapital/books/gettingToYes.md

 - There are four major obstacles that inhibit the inventing of an abundance of options: 1) permature judgement.
 2) searching fo the single answer.
 3) the assumptions of a fixed pie.
 4) thinking that "solving their problem is their problem. "
 - To invent creative options: 1) separate the act of inventing options from the act of judging them.
 2) broaden the options on the table rather than look for a single answer.
 3) search for mutual gains.
 4) invent ways of making their decisions easy.
+- Invent ideas first, decide later.
+Invent ideas without pausing to consider whether they are good or bad, realistic or unrealistic.

 ### Insist on Using Objective Criteria